 In a connected, interoperable healthcare ecosystem, the potential for exposure to vulnerabilities and attack is significant.
 This reality prompts Philips to devote extensive resources to mitigate such threats.
-Based on years of work as an industry leader in product security capabilities and product innovation, we suggest there are five essential components to a successful security program.
+Years of work as an industry leader in product security capabilities and product innovation suggest there are five essential components to a successful security program.

 - 1. Governance

 - 2. Testing

 - 3. Coordinated Vulnerability Disclosure

 - 4. Software bill of materials

-- 5. Maturity roadmap
+- 5. Maturity Roadmap